Devilish Impressions

 Devilish Impressions is a Polish avant-garde black metal band.
 Considered one of Poland's leading metal acts Devilish Impressions officially started in 2000 as a three-piece, with founding singer / guitarist Quazarre the only remaining original member.
-Squeezing a unique dimension of brutality and catchiness into their music the band keeps pushing boundaries further out with each consecutive release.

 Early years

 Marking their presence with the 45-minutes-long Eritis sicut Deus; Verbum Diaboli Manet in Aeternum; Vox Vespertilio Act I – Moon Var Dies Irae, self-released in 2002, the band began the process of shaping up its own spirit.

 2005 saw them recording "Plurima Mortis Imago", released in September 2006 on the London-based Conquer Records.
 The video for the song "SataniChaoSymphony" was shot in London and two months later Devilish Impressions hits the road along with Aeternus as part of the European "Ageless Void Tour".
 In April 2007 they land a direct support slot on Marduk's "Swords In The East" Eastern European run.